QuestCode/thema-2.1-slm/Leertaken/Project/Inleveren Stadman/Risk Analysis weather application.md

-# Risk Analysis weather data application
+# Risk Analysis Weather Data Application

 This chapter describes the possible risks for the availability of the application, and included are the measures to possibly prevent the risks.